 macOS: Open Preferences (⌘ ,) > Calendar.
 Select the appropriate level of tracking under "Activity recording".
 You will need to update System Preferences to track window titles.

 How does it work?

-- Timeline gets recorded on automatically when Toggl Desktop is running on your computer and you have enabled the recording.
+Timeline gets recorded automatically in the background when the Toggl Track desktop app is running on your computer and you have enabled the recording.

-- Timeline will not be available on the first day after signing up in Toggl – it will be enabled on the second day.
+Timeline will not be available on the first day after signing up in Toggl Track – it will be enabled on the second day.

-- The webapp view only shows the last 14-days of timeline data.
+The webapp view only shows the last 7-days of timeline data.